-- The word estimate - A label, enclosed in quotes.
-It should say what the contrast means.

-- The name of the independent variable.
-If you have more than one, or especially if it is a two or higher way design, look in the SAS manual under proc glm.
-Open a window to make sure there is enough oxygen in the room.
-Read carefully. - The coefficients of the contrast (or more generally, the linear combination).
-Here, the weights are $a_1 = \frac{1}{2}$ , $a_2 = \frac{1}{2}$ , $a_3 = -\frac{1}{2}$ and $a_4 = -\frac{1}{2}$ .
+- Or The word estimate. - A label, enclosed in quotes. - The name of the independent variable.
+If you have more than one, or especially if it is a two or higher way design, consult the SAS/STAT manual under proc glm. - The coefficients of the contrast (or more generally, the linear combination).
+Here, the weights are $a_1 = 1/2$ , $a_2 = 1/2$ , $a_3 = -1/2$ and $a_4 = -1/2$ .
 We're estimating the difference between the average sales for 3-colour and 5-colour packages.
 The divisor option does not affect the tests.
 I did it so that estimate would really produce an estimate of the difference between average population means.
 The weights could have been decimal fractions, like but sometimes it is more convenient to enter integer coefficients (for example, if the denominator is 3).
 The output